 Bone marrow and fat are both valuable sources of stem cells.
 Fat has more MSCs than marrow.
 On the HSC side, marrow has more HSCs.

-Bottom line, there is no “one type of cell fits all” or “one type of treatment fits all”.
+Bottom line, there is no “one type of cell fits all” or “one type of stem cell treatment fits all”.

-To learn more or to determine which treatment is best suited to your needs, please contact us.
+To learn more or to determine which stem cell therapy is best suited to your needs, please contact us.